Invariance principle in dynamical systems: Some applications

 In order to generalize Theorem \ref{positive} to the setting of partially hyperbolic diffeomorphisms in the base, we need an analogous result for Proposition \ref{prop.product-structure}.

 One approach in this direction is Corollary \ref{th.product-structure} combined with the notions of pinching and twisting defined in the previous section.
-This type of result allow to prove the positivity of Lyapunov exponents for symplectic linear cocycles over some classes of partially hyperbolic maps.
+This type of result allows one to prove the positivity of Lyapunov exponents for symplectic linear cocycles over some classes of partially hyperbolic maps.
 This is done in \cite{notasm}.

 A different technique is to consider volume-preserving diffeomorphisms.
 Recall that a partially hyperbolic map $f$ is center-bunched if the functions in Equation (\ref{ph}) satisfy $\vartheta<\gamma \hat{\gamma}$ and $\hat{\vartheta}<\gamma \hat{\gamma}$.